Decicus/DecAPI-Docs-V2/docs/bttv/channel-emotes.md

     - `gif` - Returns only animated GIF emotes.
     - `png` - Returns only static PNG image emotes.

-## Example
+## Examples

-Examples below use the Twitch channel name: `decicus`
+These examples use the Twitch channel name: `decicus`
-Make sure to replace `decicus` in the URL with the correct Twitch channel name.
+Make sure to replace `decicus` in the URL with the correct Twitch channel name for the channel you wish to get the emotes for.

 - Example with all types of emotes (default): [{{ base_url }}/bttv/emotes/decicus]({{ base_url }}/bttv/emotes/decicus)
 - Example with only getting animated GIF emotes: [{{ base_url }}/bttv/emotes/decicus?types=gif]({{ base_url }}/bttv/emotes/decicus?types=gif)